tiagordc/KubDevBox/Linux.md

 # Linux

-This guide is for Ubuntu running on **VMWare**
+Guide for Ubuntu Desktop
 \
 &nbsp;
-1) Download Ubuntu Desktop and install it on a virtual machine
+1) Download and install Ubuntu Desktop (tested on a virtual machine)
 \
 &nbsp;
 2) Install prerequisites: